30-Day Alcohol and Drug Rehab Programs Near Me

-Thirty-day inpatient rehab programs are often a good starting point for people struggling with addiction.
+Thirty-day inpatient residential rehab centers are often a good starting point for people struggling with addiction.
 Addicted individuals may be reluctant to make a long-term commitment.

 Some might initially think they don’t need help and they don’t want to attend a program at all.
-Thirty days is a short enough time period that people who are otherwise unwilling to try a program might be willing to commit to it.
+One month is a short enough time period for people to decide if they do or do not want to commit to a program.

-A 30-day rehab program is also enough time for a person to clear their head from their addiction.
-In 30 days, you can detox and begin to get used to living a sober lifestyle.
+A 30-day treatment program is also enough time for a person to clear their head from their addiction.
+In 30 days, you can detox from drug or alcohol addiction and begin to get used to living a sober lifestyle.

-This allows you to think more clearly so you’re more likely to make good decisions and apply what’s been learned after the rehab period has ended.
-Many programs will be able to extend the duration of treatment as needed, based on the progress made during the first 30 days, or can make arrangements to transfer individuals to a longer program.
+This allows you to think more clearly so you’re more likely to make good decisions and apply what has been learned after the rehab period has ended, in everyday life.
+Many programs will be able to extend the duration of treatment as needed, based on the progress made during the first 30 days, or arrangements can be made to transfer individuals to a long-term rehab program.

-If you or a loved one is struggling with the decision to choose a 30-day addiction rehab, please call our confidential helpline.
+If you or a loved one is struggling with the decision to choose a 30-day addiction rehab program, please call our confidential helpline.
 Our rehab placement specialists can help you make the right decision and find the best 30-day rehab to meet the needs of you or your loved one.

 How Much Does a 30-Day Rehab Program Cost?